Sociology (SOC)

 Examines the strengths and weaknesses of several different definitions of deviance.
 Explains deviant behavior from a variety of theoretical perspectives and summarizes the existing data on several different forms of deviance, i.e., individual violations of social mores, street level crime, corporate crime, and crimes committed by nation states.

 Traces the history of new media through a sociological approach.
-Utilizes sociological theories of mass media and new media, (internet, smartphones, social media, etc.) and their impact on identities and institutions.
-Refers to sociological theories created in the pre-internet era – such as symbolic interactionism – to explain the pervasive presence of new media in society as well as our use of them.
+Utilizes sociological theories of new media and technological change, (internet, automation, digital turn, etc.) and their impact on identities and institutions.
+Refers to sociological theories to explain the pervasive presence of new media in society as well as our use of them.

 Traces the history of new media through a sociological approach.
-Utilizes sociological theories of mass media and new media, (internet, smartphones, social media, etc.) and their impact on identities and institutions.
-Refers to sociological theories created in the pre-internet era – such as symbolic interactionism – to explain the pervasive presence of new media in society as well as our use of them.
+Utilizes sociological theories of new media and technological change, (internet, automation, digital turn, etc.) and their impact on identities and institutions.
+Refers to sociological theories to explain the pervasive presence of new media in society as well as our use of them.

 SOC 3700.
 Social Inequality.
 (3 Credits)